varneberg/Cheat-Sheets/INF140/INF140-MockExam.md

         Answer: A, B, D

 2. Which statements about public-key certificates are correct?

         A. It is used to authenticate an entity in a network
         B. It is widely used because public-key ciphers are more secure than symmetric ciphers
-        C. It is widely used because public-key ciphers are more secure than    symmetric ciphers
+        C. it is widely used because it makes key distribution more easily in the Internet
         D. It is used to prevent man-in-the-middle attacks in a network

-        Answer:
+        Answer: A, D (?)

 3. Which of the following firewalls act both client and server roles in controlling network traffic?